ELEVATE-Project/documents/src/docusaurus/docs/mentor-directory.md

 * Using the Search bar

 ## Using the Mentors Tab
 Mentor profiles are listed in an alphabetical order in the Mentor Directory.
-You can also search for mentors using the Search Bar.
+You can also search for mentors using the Search bar.

 1. Go to **Mentors**.